frankghato/TwitchAlertHandler/README.md

   After this, re-comment the line and unload and reload the file again.
 - Rather than one of the Pokemon reacting to every alert, it is possible to make each Pokemon react to their specific type of alert.
 I may add functionality for this in the
   future.
+- Currently there is no functionality for the usernames of each alert, but I may add it in the future.